Finite System Size Correction to NLO Scattering in $\phi^4$ Theory: Introduction

 We're therefore interested in computing analytically the effect of a finite system size on the trace anomaly of QCD induced through the finite size effect on the QCD coupling.
 This is a significant challenge that will require understanding several important techniques.
 The two most important challenges will be to understand how to regularize and renormalize the thermal field theory in a finite size system and to include the effect of torons, non-trivial vacuum gauge configurations on a torus \cite{tHooft:1979rtg,Coste:1985mn}.

 This work provides a step in the direction of the first challenge by computing the finite size correction to the running coupling in massive $\phi^4$ theory for $2\rightarrow2$ scattering.
 In order to perform this computation, we introduce a technique that we will call ``denominator regularization.''
 While one can formulate dimensional regularization on a hypercube of equal sides \cite{Zinn-Justin:2002ecy}, denominator regularization is a more natural procedure and also allows for asymmetric spaces.
 The freedom to have asymmetric spaces allows us to smoothly capture results for, e.g., $n=1,\,2,$ and 3 compact dimensions when starting from an $\mathbb R\times T^3$ space.
+(More broadly, denominator regularization provides an alternative to the heat kernel or zeta function regularization in curved spacetimes \cite{Hawking:1976ja} and avoids the complications with dimensional regularization and the representations of the Lorentz group for field theories of spin greater than 0.)
 Following \cite{Elizalde:1997jv} we then derive an analytic continuation of the generalized Epstein zeta function that is of critical value when employing denominator regularization and is exceptionally well suited to future thermal field theory studies in small systems.
 We then apply this analytic continuation to the problem at hand.
 We perform a non-trivial check by confirming that our $2\rightarrow2$ amplitude at NLO satisfies the Optical Theorem.
 This check suggests to us a generalization of a conjecture of Hardy on the square counting function \cite{Hardy1978RamanujanTL}.